-This small playground located in the Uptown neighborhood (1 ½ blocks south of Lawrence Avenue and three blocks east of Clark Street).
+This small playground covers 0.20 acres and it is located in the Uptown neighborhood (1 ½ blocks south of Lawrence Avenue and three blocks east of Clark Street).

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Chase Park.